Obama to consult intelligence leaders, Congress on NSA review

 This is in spite of the conclusion by Obama's outside advisory panel that since 2007, bulk telephone metadata collection by NSA had produced "no instance in which NSA could say with confidence that the outcome" of a terrorism investigation "would have been different" if the metadata had not been collected.

-(Additional reporting by Jeff Mason and Mark Hosenball; editing by Jonathan Oatis and Cynthia Osterman)
+(Additional reporting by Jeff Mason and Mark Hosenball; Editing by Jonathan Oatis)

 WASHINGTON The U.S. government on Wednesday unsealed charges against two Russian spies and two criminal hackers for allegedly pilfering 500 million Yahoo user accounts in 2014.